 I think it was the piano that did it.
-Googling the piano, and wondering whether Amazon (or whoever) would be able to deliver it.
-In a dull moment (of which there have been surprisingly few) I found myself wondering about all the marvellous things we could learn during our initial isolation and all the long months that may follow it.
-That’s when I realised that I needed to grasp the situation with a firm grip.
+Googling the piano like the yamaha dgx 640 digital piano, and wondering whether Amazon (or whoever) would be able to deliver it.
+In a dull moment (of which there have been surprisingly few) I found myself wondering about all the marvelous things we could learn during our initial isolation and all the long months that may follow it.
+That’s when I realized that I needed to grasp the situation with a firm grip.

 Here’s what I’ve learned today:

 Napoleon had a point.
 About having a plan, I mean.
 I was flailing a bit yesterday and I suppose it wasn’t surprising.
 All the routines and habits that glue life together had suddenly been removed and, yet, there was still work to be done and people to be looked after.
 It was Super Sister who gave me the clue – in her efficient way, she met her son’s school closure with a homeschooling timetable.
 This afternoon I called a house meeting and we made a plan – rules, expectations, improvements chores and things we can do that aren’t watching TikTok.
 And it felt great.

 Asking for help is difficult.
 The offerings of assistance are amazing.
 People rallied and groups were organized to collect things, shop and look out for folk – proper community.
 And then we needed a hand.
 The Panther’s prescription was waiting for him in Boots, only he’s not allowed to go.
 What a struggle to actually say ‘please can do this for us’.
 I’m going to add ‘practice saying help me’ to the list of things to work on while we’re stuck here.